pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

     >>> True

 We can see that the first graph in the dataset contains 37 nodes, each one having 21 features.
-There are 168/2 = 84 undirected edges and the graph belongs to exactly one class.
+There are 168/2 = 84 undirected edges and the graph is assigned to exactly one class.

 We can even use slices, long or byte tensors to split the dataset.
 E.g., to create a 90/10 train/test split, type: